History of the University of Virginia: Decline in state support

 In 2004, as the result of a stark decrease in state support, the University of Virginia became the first public university in the United States to receive more funding from private sources than from the state with which it is associated.
 Thanks to a charter initiative that passed the Virginia General Assembly and was signed into law by then-Governor Mark Warner in 2005, the university — and any other public universities in the state that choose to do so (currently Virginia Tech and William & Mary) – will have greater autonomy over its own affairs.
 The university was subject to an audit by the state, which found that while the school met most of the goals established by the deal, the number of minority students enrolled in the university declined.

-President James Madison served as the second Rector of the University of Virginia until his death in 1836.
+President James Madison served as the second rector of the University of Virginia until his death in 1836.

-Also in 2004, at the 100th anniversary of Alderman becoming President, UVA under President John T. Casteen III announced the AccessUVa financial aid program.
+Also in 2004, at the 100th anniversary of Alderman becoming president, UVA under President John T. Casteen III announced the AccessUVa financial aid program.
 This program guarantees the university will meet 100% of a U.S. student's demonstrated need.
 It also provides low-income students (up to 200% of the poverty line – as of 2009, about $44,000 for a family of four) with full grants to cover all of their educational needs, and it caps the level of need-based loans for all other students.
 This program was the first to guarantee full grants to students of low-income families at any public university in the United States.

 Today, minority students are particularly successful at the University of Virginia.
 According to the Fall 2005 issue of Journal of Blacks in Higher Education, UVA "has the highest black student graduation rate of the Public Ivies at 86 percent".
-The journal goes on to state that "by far the most impressive is the University of Virginia with its high black student graduation rate and its small racial difference in graduation rates".
+The journal also states that "by far the most impressive is the University of Virginia with its high Black student graduation rate and its small racial difference in graduation rates".

 The University of Virginia, together with Harvard University and Princeton University, ended its Early Decision and Early Action programs in September 2006, stating that such policies limit poor and middle-class students from competing on an equal footing with wealthier applicants.
 For its part, UVA noted that of 947 Early Decision acceptances for the Class of 2010, fewer than 20 of those students had applied for financial aid.
 Non-binding early action was instated for the first time for the class of 2016 as "early action did not have the same impact on students of lower socioeconomic means because it is not binding".